Privacy Policy

 Rights Available to Everyone

-• Know how and why we use your data (this Policy)
+• Right to be informed: Know how and why we use your data (this Policy).

-• Request a copy of the data we hold about you
+• Right of access: Request a copy of the data we hold about you.

-• Ask us to correct inaccurate or incomplete data
+• Right to rectification: Ask us to correct inaccurate or incomplete data.

-• Ask us to delete your data (“right to be forgotten”)
+• Right to erasure: Ask us to delete your data ("right to be forgotten").

-• Ask us to pause processing in certain circumstances
+• Right to restrict processing: Ask us to pause processing in certain circumstances.

-• Receive your data in a structured, machine-readable format
+• Right to data portability: Receive your data in a structured, machine-readable format.

-• Object to processing based on legitimate interests or for direct marketing (absolute right)
+• Right to object: Object to processing based on legitimate interests or for direct marketing (absolute right).

-• Not be subject to solely automated decisions with legal or significant effects
+• Rights on automated decisions: Not be subject to solely automated decisions with legal or significant effects.

-• Withdraw consent at any time, without affecting prior processing
+• Right to withdraw consent: Withdraw consent at any time, without affecting prior processing.

 Additional Rights — Spain (LOPDGDD)